 Iskra is a black metal and crust punk band founded in Victoria, British Columbia in 2002.
 Their name means "spark" in Polish (iskra) and Russian (искра).

-Iskra performs and contributes to the anti-capitalist underground musical tradition, which emerged via punk in the late 1970s/80s with bands like Crass, Amebix, Antisect, and Conflict.
+Iskra performs and contributes to the anarchist underground musical tradition, which emerged via punk in the late 1970s and 1980s with bands like Crass, Amebix, Antisect, and Conflict.
 By blending elements of crust punk, black metal, Iskra say they have created their own sub-genre: "blackened crust".

-Lyrically, Iskra's early material generally followed in the anti-system punk tradition, with topics including criticism of government, war, economics, social issues such as homophobia, sexism, racism, and the struggles of indigenous peoples.
+Lyrically, Iskra's material generally follows in the anarchist punk tradition, with topics including criticism of government, war, economics, social issues such as homophobia, sexism, racism, and the struggles of indigenous peoples.
 The effects of political organization (both right and left wing) is also a common theme.
 Some songs discuss the global effects of capitalist institutions such as the World Trade Organization, World Bank, the Central American Free Trade Agreement, the North American Free Trade Agreement and the Independent Task Force on North America.